October Health – 2025 Report

 -

-Supportive workplace mental health programs, like those offered by October and October, can help mitigate these effects by promoting employee well-being and reducing addiction stress.
+Promoting mental health supports, such as those offered by October and October, can help mitigate these issues by fostering healthier work environments and providing necessary resources.

 What can government do to assist?